tronikos/esphome-magnetometer-water-gas-meter/README.md

     tts_text: "Water leak detected"
 ```

-In my main dashboard I have the following [auto-entities](https://github.com/thomasloven/lovelace-auto-entities) cards, which are typically hidden when empty:
+In my main dashboard I have the following [auto-entities](https://github.com/thomasloven/lovelace-auto-entities) card, which is typically hidden when empty:

 ```yaml
 type: custom:auto-entities